Bordered manifolds with torus boundary and the link surgery formula: Hypercubes and connected sums

 In this section, we present the proof of Proposition~\ref{prop:connected-sums} in the case that $\cL_{\b}$ and $\cL_{\b'}$ are both 0-dimensional (i.e. we recover the standard connected sum formula of Ozsv\'{a}th and Szab\'{o} \cite{OSProperties}).
 The analytic details we present here will be the basis of the higher dimensional cases of Proposition~\ref{prop:connected-sums}, which we consider in the subsequent section.
 Our argument is inspired by work of Ozsv\'{a}th and Szab\'{o} in the bordered setting \cite{OSBorderedHFK}.
 See also \cite{HHSZExact}*{Section~19.4}.

 Suppose $\cH=(\Sigma,\as,\bs,\ws,\zs)$ and $\cH'=(\Sigma',\as',\bs',\ws',\zs')$ are multi-pointed diagrams, and suppose that $J$ and $J'$ are almost complex structures on $\Sigma\times [0,1]\times \R$ and $\Sigma'\times [0,1]\times \R$, respectively.
-The notation $J\wedge J'$ means the data of the pair $J$ and $J'$ together with distinguished connected sum points, $p\in \Sigma$ and $p'\in \Sigma'$.
+The notation $J\wedge J'$ means the data of the pair $J$ and $J'$ together with distinguished connected sum points, $x\in \Sigma$ and $x'\in \Sigma'$.
 We assume that the connected sum is admissible, in the sense of Definition~\ref{def:admissible-connected-sum}.

-\begin{rem} In Proposition~\ref{prop:connected-sums} we additionally had the assumption some of the hypercubes of attaching curves were graded by $p$ and $p'$.
+\begin{rem} In Proposition~\ref{prop:connected-sums} we additionally had the assumption that $x$ and $x'$ were basepoint-esque for some of the hypercubes of attaching curves.
 In the present case, $\cL_{\a}$, $\cL_{\a'}$, $\cL_{\b}$ and $\cL_{\b'}$ are all 0-dimensional, and this condition is automatic. \end{rem}

-For notational simplicity, we focus on the case where we have just one $\scU$ variable, and one $\scV$ variable and we are doing a connected sum of link components.
+For notational simplicity, we focus on the case where we have just one $\scU$ variable, and one $\scV$ variable, no free-basepoints, and we are doing a connected sum of link components.
 The first step is to do a neck-stretching degeneration along the connected sum tube.
 The result of this degeneration is a chain complex, freely generated over the ground ring $R=\bF[\scU,\scV]$ by pairs $\xs\times \xs'$, where $\xs\in \bT_{\a}\cap \bT_{\b}$ and $\xs'\in \bT_{\a'}\cap \bT_{\b'}$.
 The differential is given by the formula

 where $ \cM\cM(\phi,\phi')$ is the \emph{perfectly matched moduli space}, consisting of pairs $(u,u')$ satisfying the following matching condition.
-In the following, we write $(S^{\qs},j)$ and $(T^{\qs'}, j')$ for the sources curves of $u$ and $u'$, where $(S,j)$ and $(T,j')$ are Riemann surfaces, and $\qs$ and $\qs'$ are ordered collections of $n_{p}(\phi)=n_{p'}(\phi)$ marked points, for which we write $\qs=\{q_1,\dots, q_n\}$ and $\qs'=\{q_1,\dots, q_n'\}$.
+In the following, we write $(S^{\qs},j)$ and $(T^{\qs'}, j')$ for the sources curves of $u$ and $u'$, where $(S,j)$ and $(T,j')$ are Riemann surfaces, and $\qs$ and $\qs'$ are ordered collections of $n_{x}(\phi)=n_{x'}(\phi)$ marked points, for which we write $\qs=\{q_1,\dots, q_n\}$ and $\qs'=\{q_1,\dots, q_n'\}$.
 We define

-It is not hard to see that this gives a chain complex, which we denote by $\CF_{J\wedge J'}(\cH,\cH')$.
+It is not hard to see that this gives a chain complex, which we denote by $\ve{\CF}^-_{J\wedge J'}(\cH,\cH')$.
 (Compare \cite{HHSZExact}*{Section 19.4}).
 The construction is inspired by the matched moduli spaces which appear in \cite{LOTBordered}*{Section~9.1}.

 If $I$ is a (non-singular) almost complex structure on $\Sigma\# \Sigma'\times [0,1]\times \R$, then one may define a chain homotopy equivalence

 by counting index $0$ curves for a non-cylindrical almost complex structure on $\Sigma\# \Sigma'\times [0,1]\times \R$ which interpolates an ordinary cylindrical almost complex structure on $\Sigma\# \Sigma'\times [0,1]\times (-\infty,t_1]$, and a degenerate almost complex structure (i.e. one with infinite neck length) on $\Sigma\wedge \Sigma'\times [0,1]\times [t_2,\infty)$, for some $t_1\ll 0$ and $t_2\gg 0$.
 See \cite{HHSZExact}*{Section~19.4} for more details.